Compressed air school

 1 Protection against vertically falling water droplets.

-2 Protection against vertically falling water droplets when the enclosure is tilted max 15°.
+2 Protection against vertically falling water droplets and when the enclosure is tilted up to 15°.

 3 Protection against splashing water.